jpthibault/powerlifting-calculator/PRD.md

 2. The weight breakdown should be accurate and rounded to the nearest 0.5 lbs for calculation, with final weights that can be loaded on a barbell.
 3. The app should be visually appealing with intuitive UI.
 4. Input validation should prevent invalid entries (e.g., letters, negative numbers).
-5. Settings should be easily accessible and changes should be immediately reflected.
+5. Settings should be easily accessible with a scrollable interface and changes should be immediately reflected.

 ---